Food and Beverage Choices Policy

 Skip to Section:

-A nutrition policy on the Berkeley campus is one of the most effective environmental strategies to address obesity, prevent diabetes, and improve the diet and health outcomes of the campus population.
-Health education alone—in the absence of change to the food environment —does not produce lasting behavioral change.
+Health education alone—in the absence of change to the food environment —doesn't always produce lasting behavioral change.
+A nutrition policy to make it easier to find healthy options on the Berkeley campus is one of the most effective environmental strategies to address obesity, prevent diabetes, and improve the diet and health outcomes of the campus population.
 This policy will help to ensure that healthy food and beverage choices are available in retail foodservice operations and markets, vending machines, Athletic concessions, and University-sponsored meetings and events.
+This policy focuses on making the healthy choice the easy choice, rather than taking choices away.
+The aim is to give individuals a broader range of options from which to choose.

 This policy applies to: